 What was once a necessity in the days before refrigeration, to sell of meat as close to consumption, and ensure none is left to rot over the Christmas holiday — is now a tradition maintained by one butcher.

-Bring your own bags, a handful of tenners and twentys, and enjoy the puzzled look on the way back home on the tube with a rack of ribs bulging out of a bag or a suckling pig draped over your shoulder, all of a quality better than a supermarket, and at a fraction of the price.
+Bring your own bags, and enjoy the puzzled look on the way back home on the tube laden down with a small freezer’s worth of meaty goodness, all of a quality better than a supermarket, and at a fraction of the price.

 Whether you’re going with the hope of filling a freezer, or just to snag a single item as a treat, it’s as much a tradition for the bargains as the sheer damn fun of it all.
 I’ve never seen a person leave who wasn’t smiling.

 Sadly, your correspondent is sitting this year out, an injury means standing in a crowd waving money is totally out of the question.
 So enjoy yourselves, there’s one less person competing against you for that prime cut of ribs you’ve got your eye on.